Seeking the Common Good

-Our second podcast, on ‘Reconciliation and the Common Good’ is an interview with Matthew Murphy, a recent history graduate and now an intern to the bishop of Coventry.
-Coventry cathedral has had a powerful ministry of reconciliation since the end of the Second World War and Matthew explains why this is still important today.
+In our second podcast on ‘Reconciliation and the Common Good’, Professor Sarah Mortimer interviews Matthew Murphy, a recent history graduate and now an intern to the Bishop of Coventry.
+Coventry Cathedral has had a powerful ministry of reconciliation since the end of the Second World War and Matthew explains why this is still important today.
 We discuss the ways in which practices of reconciliation can contribute to a broader understanding of the common good, and the role of Christianity in this.

 The Common Good is an ideal we appeal to as citizens, but what does it mean in a distinctively public and political space, a space guaranteed by laws and even by force if necessary?
 Is there a way of thinking about the common good as a political concept, and how might Christians be involved in this?
 In this podcast, Sarah Mortimer is joined by Paul Billingham, Associate Professor of Political Theory at Oxford, to discuss the Common Good in our political and religious life.